eunid/netid-sdk-android/README.md

 ## Add the library to your project

 `netID MobielSDK for Android` is available from Maven Central.
-To include it in your own project, add the following dependency:
+To include it in your own project, add the following dependency (with VERSION being 1.0.1 at the time of this writing):

 ```gradle
 implementation 'de.netid.mobile:netidmobilesdk:<VERSION>'